eclipse-cdt-cloud/cdt-cloud-blueprint/theia-extensions/blueprint-example-generator/resources/clangd-contexts/CLANGD_CONTEXTS_README.md

 ## How to Build the Workspace

 Make sure that you have `gcc` from the GNU toolchain and `cmake` on the `PATH`.
-Then open a terminal in CDT.cloud Blueprint and build the workspace using
+Then open a terminal in CDT Cloud Blueprint and build the workspace using

 ```console
 ./build.sh